premsagary/Docker/Images.md

-     Default tag will be latest, it will pull the latest image Digest is the SNAPSHOT. when we pull, it will download one or more snapshots to download the base images completely.
+     Default tag will be latest, it will pull the latest image

      prems-MacBook-Air:~ root# docker images
      REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
      hello-world         latest              e38bc07ac18e        10 days ago         1.85kB